 Schools shall strengthen communication with minors' parents or other guardians, and jointly carry out mental health education for minors; and where discovering that minor students might have mental disorders, shall immediately notify their parents or other guardians to transfer them to a professional institution for treatment.

 Article 20:Administrative departments for education shall collaborate with relevant departments to establish systems for the prevention of student bullying.
-The administrative departments for education shall collaborate with relevant departments to establish systems for preventing and controlling student bullying.
+Schools shall strengthen daily safety management and improve work processes for the discovery and handling of student bullying, strictly screening for and eliminating various latent factors that can bring on student bullying.

 Article 21:Administrative departments for education are to encourage and support schools in hiring social workers to be stationed in the school either long-term or periodically, to coordinate and carry out ethics education, rule of law education, life education, and mental health education, and to participate in preventing and handling student bullying.